Lincoln County Record: History

-The ownership of the Record has changed multiple times.
-Stephens Media, the then owner of the Las Vegas Review-Journal, purchased the paper in 2010.
-The company then sold it about two years later to Battle Born Media.
-Battle Born planned to close the paper in 2020 due to the COVID-19 pandemic, until long-term managing editor Ben Rowley purchased it.
+In 2012, the company sold the Record to Battle Born Media.
+In 2015, the UNLV University Libraries digitized and moved past issues of the paper online as part of the National Digital Newspaper Program.
+Battle Born planned to close the paper in 2020 due to the COVID-19 pandemic until long-term managing editor Ben Rowley purchased it.
 As of 2024, publishing legal notices provided about 35% of the paper's income.